-Established in 1998 in Tampa, the Florida Center for Voice & Swallowing was established in in order to offer state-of-the-art diagnosis and management of voice problems.
+The Florida Center for Voice & Swallowing was established in in order to offer state-of-the-art diagnosis, treatment and management of voice problems.
 Our clinical staff has specialized training in the care of the professional and non-professional voice, and is dedicated to helping patients and interested persons understand more about voice function and health.
 Founding director Daniel A. Vincent, Jr., M.D. is a fellowship trained Laryngologist and board certified Ear, Nose, and Throat (ENT) surgeon with expertise and experience in the treatment of a wide variety of problems that can affect the voice and the upper airway.

-Florida E.N.T. & Allergy's Speech and Language Pathologists offer the latest technology in diagnosis and therapy of voice disorders.
+Florida E.N.T. & Allergy's Speech and Language Pathologists offer the latest technology speech therapy and diagnosis of voice disorders.
 In addition to providing speech therapy in Tampa, We also offer evaluation and treatment of swallowing disorders.
-Our speech-language pathologists have earned certifications of clinical competence in speech-pathology through the American Speech-Language-Hearing Association.
+Our Tampa speech-language pathologists have earned certifications of clinical competence in speech-pathology through the American Speech-Language-Hearing Association.

 Laryngology is a subspecialty within otolaryngology.
 Laryngologists specialize in the treatment of disorders of the throat and larynx (voice box), including communication and swallowing disorders.